radareorg/radare2/README.md

 # Bindings

 All language bindings are under the r2-bindings directory.
-You will need to install swig2 and valabind in order to build the bindings for Python, LUA, etc..
+You will need to install swig and valabind in order to build the bindings for Python, LUA, etc..

 APIs are defined in vapi files which are then translated